 There are two ways to achieve the pink hue of rosé Champagne: rosé d’assemblage or saignée.

-Andy Howard MW says that rosé Champagne is an anomaly in terms of winemaking rules.
-It is the only area where the blending of red and white wine is permitted for the production of rosé wines.
-This is the rosé d’assemblage method and it is common across quality levels.
+Champagne is the only region where the blending of red and white wine is permitted for the production of rosé wines, and it is common across quality levels.

 The aim is to ensure that the freshness and tension of the Champagne is maintained.
 Carine Bailleul, chef de cave at Champagne Castelnau, says her goal is ‘to have a fine balance between fruitiness, sweetness, colour and acidity’.